CUBRID/cubrid-manual/en/ha.rst

 See the above description of **ha_delay_limit**.

+**ha_copy_log_timeout**

+This is the maximum value of the time in which a node's database server process (cub_server) waits a response from another node's replication-log-copy process (copylogdb).
+The default is 5(seconds).
+If this value is -1, this means to be infinite wait.

+**ha_copy_log_timeout**

+This is the maximum value of the time in which a node's database server process (cub_server) waits a response from another node's replication-log-copy process (copylogdb).
+The default is 5(seconds).
+If this value is -1, this means to be infinite wait.

 **ha_monitor_disk_failure_interval**

-Judge the disk failure for each time which is set to the vaule of this parameter.
+CUBRID judges the disk failure for each time which is set to the value of this parameter.
 The default is 30, and the unit is second.

 *   If the value of **ha_copy_log_timeout** parameter is -1, the value of **ha_monitor_disk_failure_interval** parameter is ignored and the disk failure is not judged.
 *   If the value of **ha_monitor_disk_failure_interval** parameter is smaller than the value of **ha_copy_log_timeout** parameter, the disk failure is judged for each **ha_copy_log_timeout** + 20 seconds.